Mississauga: Education

+Primary and secondary education

 Mississauga is served by the Peel District School Board, which operates the secular Anglophone public schools, the Dufferin-Peel Catholic District School Board, which operates Catholic Anglophone public schools, the Conseil scolaire Viamonde, which operates secular Francophone schools, and the Conseil scolaire de district catholique Centre-Sud, which operates Catholic Francophone schools.
 Within the city, the four boards run a total of more than 150 schools.

 Multiple schools in Mississauga also offer specialized programs: